 Shoulders are important for athletes in almost every sport.
 Shoulder joints are versatile because they have exceptional range of motion.
 But it’s that same large range of motion that makes shoulder joints very unstable.
 Because of its mechanical instability, the shoulder joint is very dependent on its surrounding muscles.
-Shoulder Muscle Imbalance = High Risk of Shoulder Pain.
+Shoulder muscle imbalance equals high risk of shoulder pain.
 Shoulder pain exercises and other remedies can be in order.

 Myth #1: “If My Shoulder Is Really Weak, I Probably Tore My Rotator Cuff”